Asthma, bronchial

 Asthma, bronchial is associated with 3 documented secondary conditions.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 See the secondary conditions page for the full list with medical rationale and evidence strength ratings.

-What is the C&P exam like for Asthma, bronchial?
+What happens at the C&P exam for Asthma, bronchial?

 Get a Personalized Rating Analysis